-Because the Federal Earned Income Tax credit (EITC) at the \$25,000 income level in some states will determine the state's EITC, it is necessary to compute the 2019 federal individual income tax at each income level using the above assumptions.
+Because the Federal Earned Income Tax credit (EITC) at the \$25,000 income level in some states will determine the state's EITC, it is necessary to compute the 2020 federal individual income tax at each income level using the above assumptions.
 DC, Maryland, and Virginia each allow taxpayers to begin their state income tax computations with federal adjusted gross income (AGI)

 Further, depending on levels of deductions used in each state, the standard deduction may be more advantageous for certain taxpayers.
-In 2019, the federal standard deduction increased to \$24,400; and state level standard deductions vary by state.
+In 2019, the federal standard deduction increased to \$24,800; and state level standard deductions vary by state.
 Because the federal standard deduction was significantly increased in the Tax Cuts and Jobs Act of 2017 (TCJA), more of the families included will now take the standard deduction.
-This also means that if states require taxpayers taking the federal standard deduction to also take the state standard deduction, those in states with standard deductions lower than their itemized deductions may face an increased tax liability in 2019 as compared to 2017 (both Maryland and Virginia require taxpayers taking the federal standard deduction to also to take the state standard deduction.
-The DC standard deduction is now the same as at the federal level).
-For the current study of tax year 2019, all families earning \$75,000 per year and below would take the federal standard deduction as it was higher than the itemized deductions assumed for these income levels in the report.
+For the current study of tax year 2020, all families earning \$75,000 per year and below would take the federal standard deduction as it was higher than the itemized deductions assumed for these income levels in the report.4

-The 2019 deductible real and personal property taxes computed in the current year's
+The 2020 deductible real and personal property taxes computed in the current year's Metro Area study are used for the 2020 property tax deduction.
+For the 2020 state and local

-^{2/} New methodology for assumptions of medical and contribution deductions.
-8% of AGI for medical (minus the 7.5% of AGI limit); 4% for charitable.
-Data from: Table 2.1.
-Returns with Itemized Deductions: Sources of Income, Adjustments, Itemized Deductions by Type, Exemptions, and Tax Items, by Size of Adjusted Gross Income, Tax Year 2018.
-Available at this link.
+^{2/} Beginning with the 2019 Study, a new methodology was used for assumptions of medical and contribution deductions.
+8% of AGI for medical (minus the 7.5% of AGI limit); 4% for charitable contribution.
+Based on analysis of data from: IRS, Table 2.1.
+Returns with Itemized Deductions: Sources of Income, Adjustments, Itemized Deductions by Type, Exemptions, and Tax Items, by Size of Adjusted Gross Income, Tax Year 2019, and Tax Policy Center analysis of IRS data on charitable giving (average % of AGI for all returns used for all incomes in this study).

-^{3/}The tax deduction varies from city to city and is based on real and personal property taxes computed in the current 2019 Study and individual income taxes computed in the 2018 study for tax year 2018.
+^{3/}The tax deduction varies from city to city and is based on real and personal property taxes computed in the current 2020 Study and individual income taxes computed in the 2019 study for tax year 2019.

-^{4/} Assumed mortgage interest varies by income but at each income level is the same entire metro area and is based on 5th year interest paid on a home purchased in 2014 at an interest rate of 4.17%.
+^{4/} Assumed mortgage interest varies by income but at each income level is the same across the entire metro area and is based on 5th year interest paid on a home purchased in 2015 at an interest rate of 3.85%.